- Inpatient care in a hospital

 Medicare Part B: Medical Insurance

 Part B of Medicare covers medically necessary outpatient sevices and treatments you receive at a doctor’s office, hospital, or clinic.
-Doctor visits are covered under Medicare Part B and so is preventive care.
-There is an annual deductible of $185 for Part B medical services.
+Doctor office visits are covered under Medicare Part B and so is preventive care.
+There is an annual deductible of $198 for Part B medical services.
 After you have met your deductible Medicare only covers 80% of Part B medical expenses.

 Medicare Part C: Medicare Advantage